MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 This article describes how to debug a bot using inspection middleware.
 This feature allows the Bot Framework Emulator to debug traffic into and out of the bot in addition to looking at the current state of the bot.
 You can use a trace message to send data to the Emulator and then inspect the state of your bot in any given turn of the conversation.

 We use an EchoBot built locally using the Bot Framework v4 [Create a bot](bot-service-quickstart-create-bot.md) to show how to debug and inspect the bot's message state.
 You can also [Debug a bot using IDE](./bot-service-debug-bot.md) or [Debug with the Bot Framework Emulator](./bot-service-debug-emulator.md), but to debug state you need to add inspection middleware to your bot.
-The Inspection bot samples are available here: [C#](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/47.inspection), [JavaScript](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/47.inspection), [Java](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/47.inspection) and [Python](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/47.inspection).
+The Inspection bot samples are available here: [C#](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/47.inspection), [JavaScript](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/47.inspection), [Java](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/java_springboot/47.inspection), and [Python](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/python/47.inspection).

 ## Prerequisites

 - Download and install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md)
 - Knowledge of bot [Middleware](v4sdk/bot-builder-concept-middleware.md)
 - knowledge of bot [Managing state](v4sdk/bot-builder-concept-state.md)
-- Download and install [ngrok](https://ngrok.com/) (if you want to debug a bot configured in Azure to use additional channels)
+- Download and install [ngrok](https://ngrok.com/) (if you want to debug a bot configured in Azure to use other channels)

 ## Update your Emulator to the latest version